Malema Time

-The levels of existing poverty, unemployment and material inequality in South Africa are politically and socially unsustainable.
+The levels of poverty, unemployment and material inequality in South Africa are politically and socially unsustainable.
 This much has always been true.
 For the country to flourish, democracy –in that well worn cliché –must deliver a “dividend” through the material improvement of the lives of the poor majority.

 Towards this end, the ruling ANC has failed–under often difficult circumstances of course.
 Massive housing, electrification, sanitation and social grants schemes – while admirable – have arguably transformed the masses into lumpen recipients of goods; clients to a system that perpetuates aspects of destitution without changing them.
 Increasingly, the ANC’s failures stretch beyond the confines of economic policy-making as the party –increasingly the preserve and battle-ground of elites–sets a course adrift from the grievances, concerns and aspirations of the very citizens they claim in their name.